-- a.
-The Focused inspection policy applies only to construction safety inspections.
+a.
+The Focused Inspection policy applies only to construction safety inspections.
 All General Schedule construction safety assignments (Programmed) are candidates for Focused Inspections.
-A request for a warrant will not affect the determination as to whether a given jobsite is eligible for a focused inspection.
-On sites where unprogrammed inspections are being conducted (complaints, referrals or accidents) Focused Inspections will be executed where expanding the scope of the inspection is allowed and conditions at the assigned site meet the criteria in this OPN and after the complaint, referral or accident has first been addressed and with supervisory approval.
+A request for a warrant will not affect the determination as to whether a given jobsite is eligible for a Focused Inspection.
+On sites where unprogrammed inspections are being conducted (e.g. complaints, referrals, accidents), Focused Inspections may be conducted where expanding the scope of the inspection is approved by the District Supervisor, and conditions at the assigned site meet the criteria in this OPN, and after the unprogrammed activity has first been addressed.